adroithitman/DataCleaning/Code Book.md

 *  **activity** - The type of activity performed when the corresponding measurements were taken

 ## Measurements
+Average for all the below parameter is used

 *  tBodyAccMeanX
 *  tBodyAccMeanY
 *  tBodyAccMeanZ